-I’m Jan Morgenstern, and you’re looking at the website of my audio production company.
-I’m a composer and sound designer by nature and profession, and you can hire me to work on your projects.
+I’m Jan Morgenstern and this is the website of my audio production company.
+I’m a composer and sound designer by nature and profession, and you can hire me to create music and sound for your project.
 In the past, I’ve worked on numerous film and TV projects, video games, and advertisements; to get a taste of those works, check out my showreel, take a look at my references, or listen to examples of my music.

 If you have any questions or feedback, or in case you’re interested in a quote for your project, please contact me.